dji-sdk/Mobile-SDK-Tutorial/en/Android/FPVDemo/FPVDemo_en.md

 If you have received an error code that is not 0, follow the instructions below:

 1. Ensure that you have access to the internet
-2. Ensure that, when creating an app on the http://dev.dji.com website, you have filled out the 'Identification Code' field with your project package name
+2. Ensure that, when creating an app on the [DJI Developer website](https://developer.dji.com), you have filled out the 'Identification Code' field with your project package name
 3. Ensure that APP KEY has not reach its installed capacity limit.
 If this does not solve the issue, refer to the table below for further troubleshooting.
 If you have further questions, contact our mobile SDK support by sending emails to <sdk@dji.com>